sxaxmz/Dhrystone-Benchmark-Measurement-Calculation-ESP32/README.md

 The Dhrystone figure is calculated by measuring the number of Dhrystones per second for the system, and dividing that by 1757.
 A DMIPS/MHz rating takes this normalization process one step further, enabling comparison of processor performance at different clock rates.
 In theory, Dhrystone should provide a basis for the comparison of processor performances.

-The measurments conduct in this experiment is to cover the Dhrystone Benchmark measurement calculation for complexity of integer computation performed on ESP 32 WROVER DEVKIT (with LCD TFT).
+The measurments conducted in this experiment is to cover the Dhrystone Benchmark measurement calculation for complexity of integer computation performed on ESP 32 WROVER DEVKIT (with LCD TFT).

 ESP32 is a series of low-cost, low-power system on a chip microcontrollers with integrated Wi-Fi and dual-mode Bluetooth.